Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 -   `FAILED`: The job failed due to timeout or execution error.
 -   `COMPLETED`: The job execution is done and outputs were written.
 -   `SKIPPED`: The job was and will not be executed.
+-   `ABANDONED`: The job was abandoned and will not be executed.

 ## Get/Delete Job